 - global issues

 Our student volunteers have also given presentations at youth conferences focused on social issues or human rights.

-You can contact the Speakers Bureau co-ordinator at firstname.lastname@example.org
+You can contact Faith Daza, the Speakers Bureau coordinator at email@example.com

 Additional resources are available to help teach your class about Aboriginal or human rights.